SSam0419/TwitterCloneClient/README.md

 This is the frontend repository for a simple Twitter clone application built with React.js, TypeScript, Tailwind CSS, and Redux Toolkit.
 Objective of this project is to practice react.js state management and styling with tailwindcss.

+This is the link to the Backend Repo : https://github.com/SSam0419/TwitterCloneApi

 ## Table of Contents

 - [Features](#features)